Out of suffering have emerged the strongest Souls; the most massive characters are seared with scars.

 While some of us seek reprieve in religious thought, others of us seek respite in spiritual philosophy or psychology, and still, others seek relief through addiction and mind-numbing external pursuits.

 The truth is that although we are all born with Souls, not all of us know how to fully embody and integrate them into our human experience.
-The truth is that in our modern world, we live ego-centrically rather than Soul-centrically.
+The reality is that in our modern world, we live ego-centrically rather than Soul-centrically.

 Mystics, saints, and shamans throughout history have all referred to this ego-centric human struggle in different ways.
 But the one thing they all had in common was their tendency to point to the need for us to consciously grow into our Divine potential.